Bug report #11498

 I am trying with SL 4.0.0 and SQLite 3.7.13

 ok now I see: in the browser one must add the SL layer by browsing directly the SL file, not the connection.

-#9 Updated by Salvatore Larosa over 5 years ago
+#9 Updated by Salvatore Larosa almost 6 years ago

 - Category changed from Browser to Data Provider/OGR